Schmuck: Firing Durkin was right decision, but there's no excuse for how badly situation was handled

 The Terps are already at a huge recruiting disadvantage against the power teams in the Big Ten.
 Even with the success that Durkin had bringing in the 28th-ranked recruiting class in the nation last year, the Terps’ class ranked only fifth in the conference.

 Now imagine you’re the parent of a five-star recruit and Durkin shows up at your home to close the deal.
-The usual pitch that he’s going to take great care of your son is going to ring pretty hollow once you realize that Durkin or someone on his staff probably said exactly the same things to the parents of Jordan McNair.
+The usual pitch that he’s going to take great care of your son is going to ring pretty hollow once you realize Durkin or someone on his staff probably said exactly the same things to McNair’s parents.

-The original decision to impose no disciplinary action on any current athletic department employee sent exactly the wrong message at the same time the board was trying to sell the notion that it was acting in only the best interests of the university and its student athletes.
+The original decision to impose no disciplinary action on any current athletic department employee sent exactly the wrong message at the same time the board was trying to sell the notion it was acting in only the best interests of the university and its student-athletes.

-The result was a convoluted news conference that implied that the best people to fix the myriad problems facing the Maryland athletic department were the same people who were responsible for the dysfunctional environment in the first place.
+The result was a convoluted news conference that implied the best people to fix the myriad problems facing the Maryland athletic department were the same people who were responsible for the dysfunctional environment in the first place.

-Though it was hard not to suspect that the regents convinced themselves the best course of action — or inaction — was also the one that saved the huge expense of buying out Durkin (and maybe Evans) and spending millions more on a new head coach, Brady denied that financial considerations played any role in the decision.
+Though it was hard not to suspect the regents convinced themselves the best course of action — or inaction — was also the one that saved the huge expense of buying out Durkin (and maybe Evans) and spending millions more on a new head coach, Brady denied that financial considerations played any role in the decision.
 According to a copy of his contract, Durkin will be owed $5.4 million for the final two years of what was initially a five-year deal.

 Maybe we’ll never know exactly what the regents were contemplating when they took a very bad situation and made it worse.